pearsonca/scala-commsim/index.md

 groups is driven by - and therefore, may be understood in terms of - network measures like degree distributions, paths, centralities, and so on.

-That may be true.

-Network representations, however, are a remarkably simple description, and simple models of all but the most trivial phenomena must make very strong assumptions.
-We have little basis to assume anything in the case of covert
-groups: the *dark* label is an accurate gauge of our knowledge.
+That may be true in some cases, but the central assumption of network analyses, that the represented entities and interactions are of a small set of formal types, have limited empirical basis for covert groups.
+As such, we should be skeptical attempting network-based techniques on these covert groups.

-Thus, to genuinely characterize the performance of these assorted network criteria, we must acknowledge they are applied to shadows of the true phenomena.
-And unlike the measurements typifying physical sciences, we do not yet have centuries of argument to provide context and meaning to what exactly these networks mean.
+If we wish to more confidently characterize the performance of these assorted network criteria, we must acknowledge they are applied to shadows of the true phenomena.

-Fortunately, we can leverage developments in natural sciences that explicitly incorporate observation into the modeling process.
-We demonstrate these, with particular emphasis on agent-based models and a development approach the encourages reuse, replication, and refutation.

-This approach acknowledges the lessons of traditional equation-based models (the primary approach of physical and natural sciences), while also embracing ideas from software engineering that are a more appropriate perspective for agent-based modeling.
+We can make guesses about the underlying mechanisms, simulate them, and then project those observations of those mechanics into a network representation for analysis.

+We demonstrate just such an approach by augmenting an empirical dataset with synthetic results for simulated covert groups.
+We discuss the results and implications for naive application of social network analyses to covert groups.

 * * *